grempe/tss-rb/README.md

 is protected the same way as the secret.
 The algorithm used is `secret || hash(secret)`.
 You can use one of `NONE`, `SHA1`, or `SHA256`.

-The `format` arg takes a String Enum with either `'human'` (default) or `'binary'` values.
+The `format` arg takes an uppercase String Enum with either `'HUMAN'` (default) or `'BINARY'` values.
 This instructs the output of a split to either provide an array of binary octet strings (a standard RTSS format for interoperability), or a human friendly URL Safe Base 64 encoded version of that same binary output.
-The `human` format can be easily shared in a tweet, email, or even a URL.
-The `human` format is prefixed with `tss~VERSION~IDENTIFIER~THRESHOLD~` to make it easier to visually compare shares and see if they have matching identifiers and if you have enough shares to reach the threshold.
+The `HUMAN` format can be easily shared in a tweet, email, or even a URL.
+The `HUMAN` format is prefixed with `tss~VERSION~IDENTIFIER~THRESHOLD~` to make it easier to visually compare shares and see if they have matching identifiers and if you have enough shares to reach the threshold.